 Forest pests can be devastating to not just the trees they infest, but to entire ecosystems.
 You might not realize it, but millions of trees have been lost, and whole species of trees have been driven to the brink of extinction — all because of forest pests.

-Starting with the accidental introductions of forest pests like white pine blister rust and European gypsy moth in the late 1800s and continuing to recent discoveries of Asian longhorned beetle and emerald ash borer over 100 years later, forests pests are not a new problem.
+Starting with the accidental introductions of forest pests like white pine blister rust and European spongy moth in the late 1800s and continuing to recent discoveries of Asian longhorned beetle and emerald ash borer over 100 years later, forests pests are not a new problem.

 Fortunately, forest managers and scientists all over North America are continuously working to slow the spread of invasives, contain the infestations that can be eradicated, and educate the public on how they can help.

 And indeed, the silver lining to this story is this: you can help.
 You can tell everyone — your friends, your family, your neighbors — don’t move firewood.
 Instead buy or gather it on site, or buy certified heat treated wood before you go.